nilsindri2007/nilsindri2007/README.md

 - 👋 Hi, I’m @nilsindri2007
 - 👀 I’m interested in Data Structure , Algo , Java  Programming  with Angular .
-- 🌱 I’m currently learning  Phython
+- 🌱 I’m currently learning  Phython , React and Other trending skills.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... +91-7795625853